neutrinojs/babel-merge/README.md

 # babel-merge
 [![NPM version][npm-image]][npm-url] [![NPM downloads][npm-downloads]][npm-url]

-`babel-merge` takes two Babel configuration objects and merges them into a single copy.
+`babel-merge` merges multiple Babel configuration objects into a single copy.
 Plugin and preset objects and arrays will be merged together.

 ## Requirements